Conon, Count of Montaigu

 Conon (also Cono or Cuno; died 1 May 1106) was a Lotharingian nobleman and military leader of the First Crusade.
 He was one of the most prominent lords of the Ardennes, being the count of Montaigu, lord of Rochefort and advocate (defender) of the city of Dinant from 1064.
-He was also one of the most important vassals of the bishop of Liège, holding the county of Huy from the church.
-His chief seat was the castle of Montaigu, while the castle at Huy was the redoubt of the bishops.
+He was also one of the most important vassals of the bishop of Liège.
+His chief seat was the castle of Montaigu.

 Family

 Conon was the eldest son of Gozelo, count of Montaigu, and his wife Ermentrude of Harenzey.
-His younger brother Henry was the dean of the cathedral of Saint Lambert in Liège.
+His younger brother Henry was the dean of the Cathedral of Saint Lambert in Liège.
 Conon's only known wife was named Ida.
 According to the medieval English historian Orderic Vitalis, Conon married a sister of Godfrey of Bouillon.
-Godfrey is not otherwise known to have had a sister, but his mother was also named Ida.
+Godfrey is not otherwise known to have had a sister, but his mother was Ida of Lorraine.
 In contrast, the Cantatorium, the chronicle of the abbey of Saint-Hubert, records that Conon's wife was the daughter of Lambert the Old, a nobleman from the region of Liège who was buried at Saint-Hubert.
 Conon and his wife Ida had four children, in order of birth: